manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/collision-detection/01-introduction.md

 * Axis-Aligned Bounding Box
 * Circle Collision

-As we discuss each of these methods, we're going ot create an implementation fo them into a new MonoGame 3.8 game project.
+As we discuss each of these methods, we're going to create an implementation of them in a new MonoGame 3.8 game project.

 ## Prerequisites
 The following are the prerequisites if you plan to follow along with this tutorial in code.